openhab/openhab-docs/_addons_uis/cometvisu/readme.md

 This adds a backend for the web based visualization CometVisu <http://www.cometvisu.org>.
 The CometVisu is a highly customizable visualization, that runs in any browser.
-Unlike the browser based UI´s in openHAB, the CometVisu does not rely on sitemaps (although they can be used).
+Unlike the browser based UI´s in openHAB, the CometVisu does not rely on sitemaps.
 The layout is defined with an XML-based configuration file, which allows a multi column layout.

+**Using newer versions of CometVisu (>=0.12)**

+Newer versions of the CometVisu use openHABs native REST-API to communicate.
+So this backend is no requirement to use the CometVisu with openHAB as backend.
+If you use an extra webserver to serve the CometVisu (or use the official and recommended docker container of the CometVisu <https://hub.docker.com/r/cometvisu/cometvisu>) this binding is obsolete.
+You only need this binding if you want to use openHABs internal webserver to serve the CometVisu.

+**"PHP support for CometVisu"-binding is not needed anymore**

+If you want to use this binding to serve the CometVisu, you do not need the additional "PHP support for CometVisu" binding anymore.
+That binding is deprecated and will be removed in future openHAB versions.
+This binding provides everything that is needed to run CometVisus own file-manager and editors.
+The only things that are not supported are plugins that use PHP-Code.

 ## Requirements